 Cytiva was created earlier this year, after Danaher acquired GE Life Sciences for $21bn (€18.6bn) and the resulting business unit took on the new moniker.

-Since that time, the CDMO has provided an update on its services for cell therapies, by offering a shipping system specifically designed for this kind of treatment, as the CDMO pivots to the growing pipeline of cell and gene therapies.
+Since that time, the company has provided an update on its services for cell therapies, by offering a shipping system specifically designed for this kind of treatment, as it pivots to the growing pipeline of cell and gene therapies.